 Metastatic spread.
 Meningioma very rarely spreads to other parts of the body.

 A recurrent tumor is one that has come back after treatment.
-If the tumor does return, there will be another round of tests to learn about the extent of the recurrence.
+If the tumor returns, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.

-The factors listed above are the best ways to determine the prognosis for a person with meningioma.
+The factors described above are the best ways to determine the prognosis for a person with meningioma.
 Researchers are currently looking for tumor markers that could make meningioma easier to diagnose and allow the staging of adult CNS tumors.
+Tumor markers are substances found in higher-than-normal amounts in the blood, urine, or body tissues of people with certain tumor types.
 These tools may someday make it possible for doctors to determine how quickly a brain tumor will grow and spread, develop more effective treatments, and more accurately predict prognosis.

 Information about the tumor will help the doctor recommend a specific treatment plan.
-The next section in this guide is Treatment Options.
-You may use the menu to choose a different section to read in this guide.
+The next section in this guide is Types of Treatment.
+Use the menu to choose a different section to read in this guide.